AC1706-67/bioreceipt.ai/SUPABASE_SERVICE_DOCS.md

 ## Overview

-The Supabase service functions provide a robust interface for custom substance addition in BioPulse.
+The Supabase service functions provide a robust interface for custom substance addition in BioReceipt.
 These functions handle database operations, error management, and data validation with comprehensive error handling and type safety.

 ## 📁 File Structure